dirmeier/etudes/README.md

 - [QR-decomposition](https://nbviewer.jupyter.org/github/dirmeier/recipes/blob/master/qr_decomposition.ipynb) can be used for solving a linear regression model instead of the analytical solution.
 This is supposedly more stable.
 The implementation is in Python.

 - [Deep Drama](https://nbviewer.jupyter.org/github/dirmeier/recipes/blob/master/deep_drama.ipynb) implements a long short-term memory network for creating Greek drama.
 It uses drama from Euripides, Sophocles, Aristophanes and
  Aischylos from the Gutenberg project to train a recurrent neural network and then uses the trained model to *write* drama.
 In that sense it acts similar to other sequence models, just like HMMs.
-The network is implemented in R's `Keras` interf ace.
+The network is implemented in R's `Keras` interface.
 - [Non-linear component analysis](https://nbviewer.jupyter.org/github/dirmeier/recipes/blob/master/non_linear_component_analysis.ipynb) does an approximation to a kernel PCA using Nystroem features (Williams *et al*.
 (2001)) and random Fourier features (Rahimi *et al* (2008)).
 The advantage of both is reduced runtime and approximately as good results as a full kernel-PCA.
 The implementation is in Python.
 - [Regularized regression](https://nbviewer.jupyter.org/github/dirmeier/recipes/blob/master/regularized_regression.ipynb) shows how disciplined convex programming can be used to solve a regularized regression model (`cvxpy`).